 4. Duct tape a hand warmer to the feeder.

 These hand warmers (or feet warmers) are pouches with chemicals in them that get activated once out of their packaging.
 They emit heat for approximately 7 hours.
-They are commonly available around town, Fred Meyer, sporting goods, probably Ace even has them.
-We have them at the Nature Shop as well.
+They are commonly available at hardware and sporting goods stores.
+We have them at The Nature Shop as well.

 5. Finally, another method to try is plumber’s heat tape.

 These flexible electric tapes are similar to a flat extension cord and can easily be wrapped around and taped to many types of feeders.
 Most heat tapes are equipped with a built-in thermostat in the cord.
 The wattage of these tapes is very low and does not draw a lot of energy.
 Try home supply stores and hardware stores for this product.